TerrTerr/AutoE/README.md

         *The body of the email you're sending.

 Emails can be tailored to feel personal.
 Use .format to add in recipients name or any other variable you include in your file.

+AutoE.py is the only file you need to download.
+Save on computer in same folder as recipient list.
+Run on terminal with python3:  python3 AutoE.py